Eko Bridge

 The bridge was built by Julius Berger Nigeria PLC.

 The first phase rehabilitation plan commenced from 23 August 2014 to 27 October 2014 which lasted for 71 days.
 The state government announced that the rehabilitation would not necessitate its total closure rather the bridge would be rehabilitated in phase.
 The bridge was partially shut for rehabilitation on 4 July 2020.
 The Federal Ministry of Works, Nigeria, rehabilitated the second phase of the bridge from 23 October till 9 November 2021.

-The second phase of the rehabialiation was officially announced by the state government to commence on Saturday October 23 to November 9, 2021, by the Federal Ministry of Works.
+The second phase of the rehabilitation was officially announced by the state government to commence on Saturday October 23 to November 9, 2021, by the Federal Ministry of Works.
 According to the report, the work will commence along Alaka-Apongbon area of the state.